gabrielefusi/chatbot_technical_car/README.md

-# chatbot_technical_car
-This repository contains a project developed for a well-known car manufacturer aiming to implement Large Language Models (LLMs) into their vehicles.
-The goal is to create a context-aware chatbot capable of providing real-time guidance to drivers based on car manual information.
 # Car Manual Chatbot using LangChain

 This project demonstrates how to create a context-aware chatbot using LangChain with a car manual as the dataset.
 The chatbot uses RAG (Retrieval-Augmented Generation) to answer user queries based on the car manual's content.